crowdsecurity/cs-opencti-internal-enrichement-connector/docs/USER_GUIDE.md

 ### Additional information

-This connector will lookup and edit incoming `IPv4-Addr` observable entity.
+This connector will lookup and edit incoming `IPv4-Addr` or `Ipv6-Addr` observable entity.
 Note that CrowdSec's CTI has quotas, this connector will poll it if quota is exceeded following exponential backoff.